carolmanderson/academic-kickstart/content/authors/carol/_index.md

 - Visitors
 ---

-I am passionate about using machine learning to unlock meaninful insights.
-In my current role, I've developed deep-learning-based pipelines to detect, and extract information from, obituaries and marriage announcements in historical newspapers, allowing millions of people to connect with stories about their ancestors.
+I am passionate about using machine learning to unlock the hidden meaning in data.
+In my current role, I've developed deep-learning-based pipelines to detect, and extract information from, obituaries and marriage announcements in historical newspapers, allowing thousands of people to connect with stories about their ancestors.
 Prior to becoming a data scientist, I was a faculty member in Molecular Biology at Indiana University.